codacy/codacy-pmd/src/main/resources/docs/description/category_java_bestpractices_JUnitTestContainsTooManyAsserts.md

 Since: PMD 5.0

-JUnit tests should not contain too many asserts.
+Unit tests should not contain too many asserts.
 Many asserts are indicative of a complex test, for which it is harder to verify correctness.
 Consider breaking the test scenario into multiple, shorter test scenarios.
 Customize the maximum number of assertions used by this Rule to suit your needs.

+This rule checks for JUnit4, JUnit5 and TestNG Tests, as well as methods starting with &quot;test&quot;.

 Example(s):
 ```